 Not sure which skills to put on a resume for your industry?
-Having trouble deciding where to put them?
+Having trouble deciding what skills are right for your resume?
 Our resume skills section guide shows you how to list, re-iterate, and expand upon your abilities that are relevant to your target job.
-It will also help your resume beat Applicant Tracking System (ATS) “resume reading robots”, which is the first step to getting your application into a hiring manager’s hands.

 This guide will cover all the best skills for resumes, as well as exactly how to properly showcase them on your resume.